How-To Conduct a Simple Website Audit to Improve Your SEO

 To determine the value of a URL, your most important metrics are ‘Page Views’ and ‘Bounce Rate’, so delete or hide your other columns in your document.
 Add the following columns to your inventory:

-For a more comprehensive audit, you might want to analyse other factors such as the number of images present, image all tags, word count, number of comments, or number of social shares.
+For a more comprehensive audit, you might want to analyze other factors such as the number of images present, image all tags, word count, number of comments, or number of social shares.

 3. Establish your website audit workflow